ChindeaOne/SkyblockCollectionTracker/README.md

 ## Acknowledgments

 **Huge thanks to:** nea89, Ninjune, Moulberry, hannibal2 and the SkyHanni team.
-Full credits and acknowledgments can be found in `CREDITS.md`.
+Full credits and acknowledgments can be found [here](CREDITS.md).

 ---